AndreaKeane/electric-vehicle-detection/report.md

 | 50%   | 2417.1      | 0.8           | 0.6          | 0.1       | 4.4       | 0.0           |
 | max   | 30073.7     | 10.4          | 11.3         | 5.2       | 19.6      | 685.0         |

-The data was normalized using the sklearn.preprocessing.StandardScaler.
+Data was normalized using the sklearn.preprocessing.StandardScaler.
 Per scikit-learn documentation, StandardScaler will "standardize features by removing the mean and scaling to unit variance".
 Thus, for each feature the mean was set to 0 and the standard deviation to 1.
 The scaling operation was performed to all model input data, including training, validation and testing data sets.

 ### Feature Engineering
 Pearson's Correlation Coefficient was used to select appropriate features.
 This correlation model tests for the linear correlation between a pair of features.
 Uncorrelated features have a coefficient near 0, while perfectly correlated features have a coefficient of +/-1.